TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 ### Configuration
 To access Kubernetes cluster with kubectl, cluster configuration file (kubeconfig) is required.
-On TOAST web console, open **Container > Kubernetes** and select a cluster to access.
+On NHN Cloud web console, open **Container > Kubernetes** and select a cluster to access.
 From **Basic Information**, click **Download** of **Configuration Files** to download a configuration file.
 Change the downloaded configuration file to a location of choice to serve as reference for kubectl execution.

 > [Caution]
-> A configuration file downloaded from TOAST web console includes cluster information and token for authentication.
+> A configuration file downloaded from NHN Cloud web console includes cluster information and token for authentication.
 With the file, you're authorized to access corresponding Kubernetes clusters.
 Take cautions for not losing configuration files.

 kubectl requires a cluster configuration file every time it is executed, so a cluster configuration file must be specified by using the `--kubeconfig` option.
 However, if the environment variable includes specific path for a cluster configuration file, there is no need to specify each option.